na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Aponia2 | Basic ATK, SP are the key choices; recommended to pick all enhanced, prioritise breach, vulnerability 2nd | Eden1 | Both damage boosts, SP cap up are the key choices, unlock nexus 2nd | Su2 | Both combo boosts, vulnerability, TDM are the key choices, unlock nexus 2nd | Kalpas2 | Can rely on BR to reduce HP; Both damage boosts, HP cap up are the key choices, unlock nexus 2nd | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus
+1st | Kalpas1 | Both damage boosts, HP cap up, vulnerability are the key choices; can pick Burden, TDM from enhanced 2nd | Sakura1 | TDM, vulnerability, evasion+1 are the key choices, unlock nexus 2nd | Pardofelis1 | Both combo boosts, HPSP cap up are the key choices, unlock nexus 2nd | Hua2 | Breach, both damage boosts are the key choices, unlock nexus Optional | Eden1 | Both damage boosts are the key choices, don't need nexus; can also pick Griseo Red (buy from shop), Vill-V nexus (2 5 3)  as reinforcement

+!!! info Recommended to only try this with full signature, otherwise use fast ult build.
+Rotation : Use evasion and weapon active whenever available, charge attack the rest of the time, use 3 charge atk per 1 weapon; recommended to swap sigil on 6F, roll Kalpas on 7F, use Kevin support on 4F and 7F wave 3

 #->Herrscher of Human: Ego fast ulti<-
 ->![hohulti](https://i.imgur.com/ivCy9A1.png)<-